-Council will ensure it complies with legislative limits and benchmarks for financial reporting and prudence and report on these to Council and as part of its Annual Plans and Annual Reports it produces.
-Debt will continue to be kept at a level well within the debt ratios.
+Council will ensure it complies with legislative limits and benchmarks for financial reporting and prudence and report on these to Council and as part of the Annual Plan and Annual Report process.
+Debt will continue to be kept at a level well within the many debt ratios.